What's My Name? (EP): Background and release

-On March 6, 2017, MBK Entertainment revealed that the group would be making a comeback in early May with a new EP.
+On 6 March 2017, MBK Entertainment revealed that the group would be making a comeback in early May with a new EP.
 A few days later, it was reported that the release would be the last as a six-member group, since the members' contracts would expire in May.
-On March 20, the agency revealed that a six-minute medley of the group's past singles would be included on the album, honoring their career as a six-member group.
-Later on, MBK updated that members Soyeon and Boram would not renew their contract, ad that the upcoming album would be their last.
+On 20 March, the agency revealed that a six-minute medley of the group's past singles would be included on the album, honoring their career as a six-member group.
+Later on, MBK updated that members Soyeon and Boram would not renew their contract, and that the upcoming album would be their last.
 It was also confirmed that the group would not be disbanding.

-On April 25, it was informed that the initial May 17 release was postponed to June 1, in order "to put the finishing touches to the new album".
-It was also revealed that, although members Soyeon and Boram's contracts would expire on May 15, they will be joining the promotions as scheduled.
-On May 6, MBK finally stated that "while settling the details on the comeback, we were unable to come to a satisfactory agreement with Boram and Soyeon, and their plans to join this album have fallen through", confirming that the group would return as a four-member group with members Qri, Eunjung, Hyomin and Jiyeon.
+On 25 April, it was informed that the initial 17 May release was postponed to 1 June, in order "to put the finishing touches to the new album".
+It was also revealed that, although members Soyeon and Boram's contracts would expire on 15 May, they will be joining the promotions as scheduled.
+On 6 May, MBK finally stated that "while settling the details on the comeback, we were unable to come to a satisfactory agreement with Boram and Soyeon, and their plans to join this album have fallen through", confirming that the group would return as a four-member group with members Qri, Eunjung, Hyomin and Jiyeon.

-On May 16, it was reported that the group would be filming their music video Paju, Gyeonggi, South Korea, on May 17 for their new song.
+On 16 May, it was reported that the group would be filming their music video in Paju, Gyeonggi, South Korea, on 17 May for their new song.
 It was also revealed that the remaining members had re-recorded their new song for their June comeback.
-On May 29, through a V Live from the group's album photoshoot, the members set the release date to June 14.
+On 29 May, through a V Live from the group's album photoshoot, the members set the release date to 14 June.
 They also shared that they would be performing on M Countdown the next day and that the new song would be called "What's My Name?" and would be produced by Brave Brothers.
-On June 3, the group revealed that the new album would consist of seven songs, three group songs,a nd four solo songs.
+On 3 June, the group revealed that the new album would consist of seven songs, three group songs, and four solo songs.
 A Chinese version of the title track would also be included.
-On June 5, a music video was released, previously shown on the official fan club site.

-The EP and the single were released on June 14, 2017, through several music portals, including MelOn, and iTunes, for the global market.
+On 5 June, a music video was released, previously shown on the official fan club site.
+The EP and the single were released on 14 June 2017, through several music portals, including MelOn, and iTunes, for the global market.

 Promotion

-Live performances

 The group also held a showcase on the same day for the album release.

-The group held their first comeback stage on Mnet's M Countdown on June 15, performing their title track "What's My Name?".
-They continued on KBS's Music Bank on June 16, MBC's Show!
-Music Core on June 17, and SBS's Inkigayo on June 18.

-The group won their first music show trophy in more than five years for their title track on June 20, on SBS MTV's The Show.
+The group held their first comeback stage on Mnet's M Countdown on 15 June, performing their title track "What's My Name?".
+They continued on KBS's Music Bank on 16 June, MBC's Show!
+Music Core on 17 June, and SBS's Inkigayo on 18 June.
+The group won their first music show trophy in more than five years for their title track on 20 June, on SBS MTV's The Show.